 Consider Getting One of The New York City Passes

-I have listed tons of places to eat in this 4 Days in New York Itinerary, but I still wanted to add some additional places for you to eat.
-You can also find more NYC-Must-Eat Food here!
+I have listed tons of places to eat in this New York City Itinerary, but I still wanted to add some additional places for you to eat that I may not have marked on the maps.
+You can also find more Must-Eat Food here!

 - Artichoke Basille’s Pizza – NYC (multiple locations)